 Age and salary requirements can be found here.

-The EU Intra Corporate Transferee (ICT) directive, was implemented in 2016.
+The EU Intra-Company Transferee directive was implemented in 2016.
 The objective of the ICT directive is to make it easier for multinational companies to transfer skilled workers from non-EU countries.
 The new ICT rules override other schemes such as the highly skilled migrant scheme.
 Any applications for highly skilled migrant status will be checked against the conditions of the ICT directive, and in the case of an overlap only an ICT permit will be granted.